 Lecturers teaching on QAHE franchised programmes in partnership with London Metropolitan University, Middlesex University, Ulster University, Solent University and the University of Roehampton can rely on the CLA HE licence for copying certain publications from those Universities' collections, including for student use.

 This does not cover the publications in the QAHE library collection.

 QAHE and our partner universities advise that publications (e.g. journal articles) or their excerpts (e.g. multiple ebook pages) should not be uploaded to VLEs unless those publications are in the public domain or a relevant licence (e.g. a Creative Commons licence) applies.

-Hyperlinking to the publications available in university or open-access databases (but not, in the latter case, to pirated copies) is always a preferred option.
+Hyperlinking to the publications available in university or open-access databases (but not to pirated copies) is always a preferred option.

 Examples of copyright infringement in HE practice

 Uploading publications onto a VLE; even if a publication is freely available online, it does not mean it can be freely published, including being uploaded onto a VLE.

 Converting webpages into PDF files for sharing on a VLE or by email.